Hot weather to return after a weekend of sunshine and showers

-The summer is set to return after a brief hiatus that will bring rain across the country.
+The summer is set to return next week after a brief hiatus which will bring rain across the country.

 The weekend will be warm and close especially in the south and east with temperature highs of 24 degrees in the east and midlands.

-Heavy rain will cross the country on Saturday as downpours with thunder and lightning over Donegal and Northern Ireland.
-Sunday will also high heavy showers, but it will be warm between the rain drops with 22 degrees forecast for Sunday in Dublin and the All-Ireland final.
+However, heavy rain will cross the country on Saturday as downpours with thunder and lightning over Donegal and Northern Ireland.
+Heavy showers are expected again on Sunday but temperatures of 22 degrees forecast are forecast.

-It has been one of the driest July on record with just 6.3mms of rain at Met Éireann’s station at Johnston Castle in Co Wexford, the same amount as the station at Dublin Airport.

-After this weekend which will be unsettled, two periods of hot and sunny weather are expected.
+After this weekend, two periods of hot and sunny weather are expected.
 The first is from Tuesday into next weekend.
 By the end of the week there will be temperatures of 25 degrees in many parts of the country.

-There will be a brief breakdown next weekend before hot weather returns the following week with a high pressure area could bring a prolonged good spell of weather for the early weeks of August.
+There will be a brief breakdown next weekend before hot weather returns the following week with a high pressure area expected to bring a prolonged good spell of weather for the early weeks of August.

 “It looks like quite a substantial high.
 It looks like high pressure is going to make a go of it again.